-Set the date you will reconcile transactions until, usually the date of the statement:
+Dateto which you will reconcile transactions, usually the date of the statement.

-Click Update.
-If Manager’s figures agree with the bank statement, the account reconciles and the Bank Reconciliation Statement will appear:
+If Manager’s figures agree with the bank statement, the status will show as Reconciled.
+Click View to see the reconciliation:

 You may be asked to asked to confirm status of pending transactions:

 When you compare transactions from the list to your bank statement, use the Edit button to correct or delete transactions as required.
-If a transaction is included in your bank statement but not in Manager, use the applicable Spend money, Receive money or Transfer money button to record it.
+If a transaction is included in your bank statement but not in Manager, use the applicable New Receipt or New Payment button to record it.

 Status of the bank reconciliation statement will indicate Reconciled when viewing the list of bank reconciliations.

 Subscribe to our newsletter and get exclusive product updates you won't find anywhere else straight to your inbox.